December Budget Categories

 6. Next Year’s Planner and Calendar

 I LOVE a good planner!
 I have had so many different planners in the last several years.
-Apparently I can’t commit to one thing for 12 months, which is why I love the discbound systems.
+Apparently I can’t commit to one thing for 12 months, which is why I love quarterly planners.

 7. Giving